Evaluating Human-Language Model Interaction: Framework

 \RestyleAlgo{ruled}

-\paragraph{System logic.} Given an \lm, we define a system logic to be a set of states, potential user actions, and a transition function that specifies how states get updated, borrowing the terminology and intuitions from Markov decision processes.
-A \emph{state} $s_t$ captures everything the system needs to know about the current interaction at time $t$.
+\paragraph{System logic.} Given an LM, we define a \emph{system logic} to be a set of states, potential user actions, and a transition function that specifies how states get updated, borrowing the terminology and intuitions from Markov decision processes.\footnote{ \begin{change} Note that in standard reinforcement learning (RL), the goal is to optimize a policy (e.g., the way a user interacts with an LM), whereas we are evaluating naturally occurring patterns in a policy (e.g., the way a user interacts with and accommodates to an LM over time) rather than trying to optimize it.
+Also, in standard RL, there is a single reward function that matters.
+In our framework, we evaluate a policy in a multi-dimensional way accounting for different targets, perspectives, and criteria. \end{change} } A \emph{state} $s_t$ captures everything the system needs to know about the current interaction at time $t$.
 This is primarily the visual state---the text contents of each text field in the graphical interface (e.g., dialogue history and the current text in user input), but also includes any hidden dependencies, such as the history of previous dialogues.
 Given a state, a user can take one of a set of \emph{actions}.
 For example, the user may type to modify user input or click a button.

 Given a state $s_t$ and an action $a_t$, the system produces the updated state $s_{t+1}$ through a \emph{transition function} (\transition in Algorithm~\ref{alg:interactiontrace}).
 When the action is typing to modify user input, the update is a straightforward rendering of textual changes.
 When an action requires querying an LM, the system constructs a prompt (\createprompt in Algorithm~\ref{alg:interactiontrace}), queries the underlying LM with the prompt (\adaptlm in Algorithm~\ref{alg:interactiontrace}), and updates the state with the completions from the LM (\showoutputs in Algorithm~\ref{alg:interactiontrace}).
 For example, in a dialogue system (Figure~\ref{fig:dialogue:interface}), a user may write ``Thanks!'' in user input and click the ``send'' button, which will trigger the system to construct a prompt (\eg concatenating current dialogue history and user utterance), fetch a completion from the LM, and show it to the user.

-\paragraph{Interaction traces.} We define a sequence of state-action pairs as an \emph{interaction trace}, similar to \citet{lee2022coauthor}.
+At the end of interaction, we get a sequence of state-action pairs, similar to \citet{lee2022coauthor}, which we call \emph{interaction trace}.
 Algorithm~\ref{alg:interactiontrace} shows the process of generating an interaction trace as a result of human-LM interaction.